open-data-fabric/open-data-fabric/README.md

 ### Data Transfer Protocols
 - ODF "nodes" that range from CLI tools to analytical clusters can exchange data using a set of protocols
-- "Simple tranfer protocol" is provided for maximal interoperability
+- "Simple transfer protocol" is provided for maximal interoperability
-- "Smart tranfer protocol" is provided for secure yet highly efficient direct-from-storage data replication
+- "Smart transfer protocol" is provided for secure yet highly efficient direct-to-storage data replication

 <p align="center">
 <img src="images/odf-protocols.svg" alt="Dataset" width="700">